renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Power: Breath Weapon

-You have inherited the ability to breathe fire—or some other dangerous substance.
+You have inherited the ability to breathe fire — or some other dangerous substance.

 - **Effect**:  You gain one of the following effects, depending on the power’s *type*:
   - Chemical: you can spit a toxic spray.